Skip to content

 Why to avoid: Rapid dehydration and high cardiovascular strain.

-Why to avoid: Coordination and strength may be compromised; higher injury risk.
+Why to avoid: Coordination and strength may be compromised, which increases injury risk.

-Why to avoid: Heat + dehydration increases risk of dizziness and fainting.
+Why to avoid: Heat plus dehydration increases risk of dizziness and fainting.

 Why to avoid: Complex movements and competitive pacing can push you beyond safe limits.